This Article Contains:

 Thereafter, inquire if there is anything you can do to make them feel less uncomfortable about trying therapy.
-You can always arrange for a trial session with your partner before committing to it for the long term.
 This way, both you and your partner are able to get a sense of how counselling works and assess its suitability for your relationship.

 Talk about therapy in a positive way.
 Many people are reluctant to go for therapy due to the stigma and misconceptions surrounding it.
 Gently suggesting therapy as an option and expressing your belief in how it can be a source of support for your relationship can help your partner become more receptive.